USS VICKSBURG CG 69

 October 2, CG 69 moored at HMNB Clyde in Faslane, Scotland, for a four-day port call.
 Inport Rota, Spain, from Oct.
 24-28; Returned home on Nov. ?.

-December 4, USS Vicksburg departed homeport for a scheduled independent deployment as part of the Standing NATO Maritime Group (SNMG) 2.
+December 4, USS Vicksburg, with an embarked Helicopter Maritime Strike Squadron (HSM) 48 Det.
+3, departed homeport for a scheduled independent deployment.

 December 14, The guided-missile cruiser moored at Pontinha Pier in Port of Funchal, Portugal, for an overnight stop at Madeira Island to refuel.